 Is GatherContent useful?

 To not take away from the credit that’s due – yes, GatherContent is a very useful platform for most of its use cases like website design or redesign, IT project management, and even marketing to an extent.
-It provides a centralized content repository, enables real-time collaboration and workflow management, and allows you to track project progress through editorial calendars.
+It provides a centralized content repository, enables real-time collaboration and content workflow management, and allows you to track project progress through editorial calendars.

 But it is certainly not a powerful content marketing platform per se.
 It does help with content creation and content curation for your blog or website.
 Yet it lacks in many aspects, including one of the very critical sides of content marketing – SEO.
 GatherContent does not provide any advanced content optimization tools to ensure that your content ranks in search.
 It also does not let you view all your content projects together on a single calendar, apart from other minor inconveniences.

 On the project management front too, GatherContent lacks some of the key features that the other project management platforms offer.
 Despite being a collaborative platform, there are very few communication tools on the platform.
 It is also relatively less intuitive when it comes to project management capabilities as compared to some other popular platforms.

 Most importantly though, the biggest downside is the GatherContent pricing.
 The paid plans on GatherContent start at $99 per month.
 Now, though the platform claims to be made for small and mid-sized businesses as well as large enterprises, the pricing often makes it unaffordable for small businesses.
 Even if you do plan to invest in it, the ROI for smaller teams and mid-sized businesses may not be too high.

 What are the best alternatives to GatherContent?